FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Complexity Analysis and Stability

 \paragraph{Time Complexity.} For an input matrix $X \in \mathbb{R}^{n_t \times n_f}$, where $n_t$ represents the number of time steps and $n_f$ the number of features, FlowMixer's computational demands stem primarily from three operations:

-The time mixing process begins with forming the matrix $W_t = \alpha I + W\times W$, requiring $\mathcal{O}(n_t^2)$ operations, but importantly, this is a one-time cost during the forward pass rather than per feature.
+The time mixing process begins with forming the matrix $W_t = \alpha I + W\times W$, requiring $\mathcal{O}(n_t^2)$ operations, but importantly, this is computed once per forward pass rather than per feature.
 The subsequent matrix multiplication $W_t X$ involves multiplying the pre-computed $W_t$ with each feature column, incurring a cost of $\mathcal{O}(n_t^2 n_f)$.
 Using the exact matrix exponential $W_t = \alpha e^{(W_0 \times W_0)}$ would significantly increase computational cost to $\mathcal{O}(n_t^3)$, which motivates our first-order approximation.

 When employing the Kronecker structure for seasonality, $W_t = \sum_p W_{r(p)} \otimes W_p$, the computational cost can decrease providing some efficiency gains for long sequences with periodicity.

 Feature mixing through static attention computes key-query interactions $QK^T / \sqrt{d}$ at $\mathcal{O}(n_f^2\,d)$ cost, where $d$ is the attention dimension.
 The subsequent SoftMax and matrix multiplication add $\mathcal{O}(n_f^2\,n_t)$ operations.
 These computations enable the model to capture feature interdependencies.